sharpstone/heroku-bouncer/README.md

 Due to changes in how the middleware stack is built, this is currently broken in the 0.4.0 prereleases.

-## There be dragons

-You may encounter bugs.
-Please report them (or fix them in a pull request).

 ## Security Model: A Tale of Three Secrets

 There are three secrets in use: